 What makes diagnosis even more difficult is that other things can impact on oral function beyond tongue tie.
 As the nerves that control the tongue and jaw run through the head and neck, compression can inhibit the jaw and tongue movement.
 This may be from positioning in the womb, a long first stage or a difficult or traumatic delivery – resulting in the infant displaying similar symptoms to those described above.

 What other problems can an undiagnosed or untreated tongue tie cause.

 As discussed above not all ties need intervention to breastfeed, however parents should be aware that a tongue tie can impact in other areas at a later stage – when treating is a much bigger procedure.

 - Ongoing colic/wind/reflux or unsettled sleep patterns

 - Eating difficulties – as the tongue requires a full action to process food, infants with tongue restriction may refuse spoons, gag/choke easily, or refuse to move on from runny foods.
-If practicing baby led weaning some may appear interested before rejecting solid foods offered.
 Some may be classified anywhere from “picky eaters” to “food phobic” depending upon severity.

 - Dribbling/drooling – which may be prolonged and into childhood.

 - Dental problems which may be severe and wide ranging due to the palate.